-Comprehensive Primary Care Initiative (CPCI)
+Comprehensive Primary Care (CPC) Initiative

-The AAFP recognizes that the Patient Protection and Affordable Care Act (ACA) – through programs like CPCI – has created unprecedented opportunities for improving primary care and bolstering the role of the family physician.
+The AAFP recognizes that the ACA – through programs like the CPC initiative – has created unprecedented opportunities for improving primary care and bolstering the role of the family physician.
 That’s why we’re working to ensure that these initiatives are fully realized and permanently incorporated into our care delivery system.

 On January 23, CMS released the first annual evaluation reports for two initiatives testing advanced primary care, the Comprehensive Primary Care initiative(innovation.cms.gov) and the Multi-payer Advanced Primary Care Practice Demonstration(innovation.cms.gov).